Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Methodology

 \subsection{Training}

-With the goal of replacing the rollout phase in MCTS with a trained model that can estimate both the utility, $Q$, and failure probabilities, $F$, without simulation, a necessary preliminary step is generating data to train the MPNN.
-To this end, we started by solving randomly generated instances of the SOPCC problem using the MCTS algorithm described in Section \ref{MCTS}.
-These training instances are complete graphs with rewards and $(x,y)$ coordinates uniformly and randomly distributed between zero and one (see Figure \ref{fig:graph2030}) with edge lengths equal to the Euclidean distance.
-For training, we generated graphs with 20, 30 and 40 vertices.
+To replace the rollout phase in MCTS with a trained model capable of estimating both utility ($Q$) and failure probability ($F$) without simulation, a necessary preliminary step is the generation of training data for the MPNN.
+To this end, we solved randomly generated instances of the SOPCC using the MCTS algorithm described in Section~\ref{MCTS}.
+These instances are defined over complete graphs, where rewards and $(x, y)$ coordinates are independently and uniformly sampled from the interval $[0, 1]$ (see Figure~\ref{fig:graph2030}), and edge lengths correspond to Euclidean distances.
+For training, we generated problem instances with 20, 30, and 40 vertices.

-We trained all of our networks on a budget $B = 2$, and a failure probability $P_f=0.1$.
-During training, travel costs along edges were sampled from an exponential distribution with mean equal to the deterministic edge length (same noise model used in our preliminary work \cite{CarpinTASE2024}.)
-We noticed that any network trained on more than 6,000 problem instances solutions seemingly converged.
-Importantly, for training we only used data from successful SOPCC solutions, i.e., we excluded cases where the MCTS algorithm produced a solution that violated the budget constraint.
-We will go over the impact of these decisions in Section \ref{sec:results}.
+We trained all of our networks using a budget of $B = 2$ and a failure probability of $P_f = 0.1$.
+During training, travel costs along edges were sampled from an exponential distribution with a mean equal to the deterministic edge length (the same noise model used in our preliminary work \cite{CarpinTASE2024}).
+We observed that any network trained on more than 6,000 problem instance solutions appeared to converge, with the entire model size being 8.4 MB.
+Importantly, training data included only successful SOPCC solutions, i.e., cases where the MCTS algorithm produced routes that did not violate the budget constraint.
+We discuss the impact of these decisions in Section \ref{sec:results}.